rust-lang/rust-wiki-backup/Bikeshed-rustdoc.md

 - Unformatted JSON/XML (undecided) output
 - More complete TOCs, indexes, links to all items documented
 - Interactive browser interface (live search, toggle platform cfg's)
+- every symbol should be able to be linked to its documentation (eg, types, methods, functions)
 - your feature requests here!

 # New bugs